 Performance issues can occur in a script which creates/applies modules many times.
-This may be due to the History Logging, used to create Recipes from moduleresults.
+This could be caused by the History Logging, used to create Recipes from module results.

-To improve performance in such script, the History Logging can be deactivated (resp. activated) using startLogInhibitor (resp. stopLogInhibitor) command.
-In this case, it won't be possible to create recipe from the script result.
+To improve script performance, the History Logging can be deactivated (resp. activated) using the startLogInhibitor (resp. stopLogInhibitor) command.
+Once deactivated, it is not possible to create recipe from the script result.
 See Creating recipe-compliant script-object section for more information.